 APSEA is committed to promoting and strengthening a culture with a focus on equity, diversity, and inclusion.
-Provincial Human Rights Acts prohibit discrimination based on the protected characteristics set out in each Act.
+Provincial Human Rights Acts prohibit discrimination on the basis of the protected characteristics set out in each Act.
 APSEA's policy goes beyond the parameters of legislation by prohibiting other types of workplace harassment.
 APSEA believes all employees have the right to work in an environment free from offensive behaviour, including harassment, sexual harassment, and discrimination.
 We all share the responsibility to treat each other with respect and consideration.
 This policy ensures shared understanding and expectations of how APSEA defines safe and positive behaviour in the working environment.

 Offensive behaviours affect the workplace and the well-being of individuals and will not be tolerated.
-Whether the source of the offensive behaviour comes from within APSEA or outside, any allegation of offensive behaviour will be taken seriously and dealt with promptly.
-This policy promotes awareness, prevention and prompt resolution of offensive behavior and encourages employee involvement in resolving situations.
+Whether the source of offensive behaviour comes from within APSEA or outside, any allegation of offensive behaviour will be taken seriously and dealt with in a timely way.
+This policy promotes awareness, prevention and timely resolution of offensive behavior and encourages employee involvement in resolving situations.